kabavol/LMSMonitor/README.md

 If we bounced the server we get a green field session, starting afresh.
 If a track had been playing one would have to manually requeue the track.

+If you specify -W0 warnings will not be displayed, connection resolution will be performed but you'll not be informed

 TODO: bounce with IP change on return.

 </p>